ChemGuy88/hermanCode/journal/articles/SSH to your home Mac.md

  -->

 A tutorial on how to SSH from one mac to another.
 We describe variations on the theme as follows:
   -  without using passwords on subsequent logins.
-    -  On the same WiFi or not, i.e., at home or not.
+  -  on the same WiFi or not, i.e., at home or not.

 ## Pre-requisites